 Global renewables investment fell in 2012 on weak economy

-LONDON (Reuters) - Global investment in renewable energy fell last year for the first time since 2009 due to the effects of economic slowdown on U.S. and European markets and a drop in solar technology costs, research showed on Wednesday.
+LONDON, June 12 (Reuters) - Global investment in renewable energy fell last year for the first time since 2009 due to the effects of economic slowdown on U.S. and European markets and a drop in solar technology costs, research showed on Wednesday.

-Renewables investment fell 12 percent to $244 billion last year, having hit a new high every year since 2004 - except in 2009 when the global financial crisis hit, said reports by the United Nations' Environment Programme (UNEP) and Paris-based renewables policy organization REN21.
+Renewables investment fell 12 percent to $244 billion last year, having hit a new high every year since 2004 - except in 2009 when the global financial crisis hit, said reports by the United Nations' Environment Programme (UNEP) and Paris-based renewables policy organisation REN21.

 "The main reason for the decline in 2012 was investor concern over policies to support renewable energy in its longest-established markets, Europe and the U.S.," UNEP said.

 Last year, project developers, lenders and equity providers were unsure whether renewables subsidies would continue in countries such as the United States, Britain and Germany.